cmu-variability/cmu-variability.github.io/_projects/grace.md

 ## Solution

-**Solution:** GRACE integrates computer vision, natural language processing, and assistive output to translate non-verbal visual cues into accessible descriptions.
+**Solution:** GRACE aims to create tools that translate non-verbal visual cues into accessible descriptions.
 When a user gestures or gazes at part of the screen during a conversation, our system captures that input and infers which interface element is being referenced.

 ---